 What Are Your Options?

 - Network Encryption: This means that all data passing from a remote device to a server is protected against external parties who might try to read it.
 A Virtual Private Network (VPN) is a type of network encryption.
+Alternatively, android pgp might work the same way, by administering encryption/decryption of emails, messages, and sensitive files to safeguard the private data on mobile devices.
+These messages are presumably shared through a secured two-way channel, which can’t be accessed by a third party to enables extreme privacy.

 - Sandbox Encryption: This involves the installation of a ‘sandbox’ on a personal device.
 It uses password-protected encryption and covers only the business files and information within that sandbox.
 One key benefit is that you can remove the business information without removing any personal data.